More detail on the above questions:

 --- Risk Management.

-If a situation arises that requires more detailed information, Aimm-Lite aerodromes can retrospectively upgrade to Aimm-Plus and have Aimm's Transcription Operators playback the old radio calls and enter the movements to produce a fully detailed movement reports with every aircraft identified for any period past or current.
+If a situation arises that requires more detailed information, Aimm-Lite airports can upgrade to Aimm-Plus and have Aimm's Transcription Operators enter the movements to produce a fully detailed movement reports with every aircraft identified.
 This is usually requested for situations like:

-At many airfields, a Flying School or Local Aircraft Operator does a good job of the day-to-day management but, in the event of an incident you (as land owner) do need to be able to show that you are aware of the changing patterns of Air Traffic usage and have reviewed these to confirm that the facility is being appropriately managed.
+At many airfields, a Flying School or Local Aircraft Operator does a good job of the day-to-day management but, in the event of an incident the land owner does need to be able to show that they were aware of the changing patterns of Air Traffic usage and have been reviewing these to confirm that the facility is being appropriately managed.

-When it is time for a review, Aimm sends a reminder with a list of suggested review items for this purpose.
-If you do not have Airport Management expertise in-house, Aimm senior staff are available to discuss any points that raise concerns.
+If they do not have Airport Management expertise in-house, Aimm senior staff are available to discuss any points that raise concerns.
 This can take the form of a short discussion at no charge, or a full consultancy with written reports at reasonable industry rates.
-Aero Clubs / Local Aircraft Operators can provide Aircraft operation expertise but do not usually have Airport Management expertise.
+Aero Clubs / Local Aircraft Operators can provide AirCRAFT expertise but do not usually have AirPORT Management expertise.

 If requested by the aerodrome (and only then), Aimm operators will send copies of the relevant radio calls directly to an Incident Investigation Authority and certify their accuracy and completeness.

 If the airfield / airport's operating consent has limits, the reports provide evidence of compliance.
 And